Retired Montana woman aboard quarantined cruise ship

-BIG TIMBER, Mont. -- A Montana woman from Big Timber is being quarantined on a cruise ship where at least twenty-one passengers tested positive for coronavirus.
+BIG TIMBER, Mont. - A Montana woman from Big Timber is being quarantined on a cruise ship where at least 21 passengers tested positive for coronavirus.

 American citizens aboard the ship are being transferred to military bases around the country for observation before being allowed home.